Kilburn, North Yorkshire

 Kilburn is a village in the civil parish of Kilburn High and Low, in the county of North Yorkshire, England.
-It lies on the edge of the North York Moors National Park, and 6.2 mi north of Easingwold.
+It lies on the edge of the North York Moors National Park, 6.2 mi north of Easingwold.

 History

 The village is mentioned in the Domesday Book of 1086 as "Chileburne" in the Yalestre hundred.
 At the time of the Norman invasion, the lord of the manor was Arnketil, but was subsequently granted to Hugh, son of Baldric.
 During the reign of Henry I the manor was passed to Rouen Cathedral in Normandy and subsequently to Roger de Mowbray who passed the lands to the Colvilles.
 In return for receiving these lands, Thomas de Colville had to swear allegiance to Roger de Mowbray.
 The Colvilles held the manor until 1405 when the eighth Thomas Colville was murdered outside York and died without male heirs.
 The lands were held by the Archbishop of York after the Dissolution of the Monasteries in the 16th century.

 Kilburn was historically a township and parish in the wapentake of Birdforth in the North Riding of Yorkshire.
 After 1837 it was part of the Thirsk and Helmsley Poor Law Unions.
 The parish, which covered 5900 acre acres, comprised Kilburn, Oldstead, Thorpe-le-Willows, and Wass, of which Kilburn had the largest population.
-The etymology of the name comes from two Old English words, ciele & burna, meaning "cool stream".
+The etymology of the name comes from two Old English words, ciele and burna, meaning "cool stream".

 Robert de Alneto, a monk from Whitby Abbey, lived in a hermitage at Hood Grange, 2 mi from the village.
 In 1138 Robert de Mowbray converted it into a Cistercian abbey, which later moved to Old Byland and subsequently moved again to Byland.

 Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.

-From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Hambleton District.
+It is now administered by the unitary North Yorkshire Council.

 Geography

 The village consists of High Kilburn, situated on a hillside, and Low Kilburn in the valley on the banks of a stream.
 It lies about 7 mi east from Thirsk.
 The nearest settlements are Wass 2.6 mi to the east; Coxwold 2 mi to the south-east; Carlton Husthwaite 1.9 mi to the south-west and Thirkleby 2.3 mi to the west.
-There was a sandstone-quarry at Hood Hill.
+There was a sandstone quarry at Hood Hill.

 The 1881 UK Census recorded the population as 387.
 The 2001 UK Census recorded the population as 180, of which 162 were over sixteen years old and 84 of those were in employment.
 There were 105 dwellings of which 73 were detached.
 There are a total of 18 Grade II listed buildings in the area.

 The village is known for the White Horse.
 The White Horse is a figure cut into the hillside to the north of the village, and visible for many miles around on a clear day.